TysonStanley/dissertateUSU/README.md

 We also want to thank the [`rticles`](https://github.com/rstudio/rticles) package for the functionality for `dissertateUSU`.
-Many of the functions herein were derived directly from `rticles`, just with a custom template and LaTeX style.
+The idea to make this package, as well as its design, was derived from the `rticles` package.

-A special thanks to David Jenks for his help finding LaTeX bugs from older LaTeX releases.
+And thanks to David Jenks for his help finding LaTeX bugs from older LaTeX releases.